Nafisat Abdullahi

-Suspension
+Controversy

 In June 2013, she was suspended by a disciplinary committee of Arewa Filmmakers Association of Nigeria for failing to appear before the committee after being summoned for organizing a banned event by the followers of the Hausa movie industry.
 She was handed two years suspension by the disciplinary committee which was lifted in August 2013.

 She went on to participate in Aminu Saira's Kalamu Wahid and Ya Daga Allah in 2014.

 Ambassador

-Abdullahi got an endorsement with a real estate company called TPumpy, in Abuja.
-Late 2021 Abdullahi signed another contract with pepsi.
+Abdullahi got an endorsement with a real estate companions called TPumpy, in Abuja.
+Late 2021 Abdullahi signed another contract with Pepsi.